 - 1 tablespoon yellow mustard

-Preheat oven to 425-degrees, and add an empty baking sheet to the oven to heat while preparing the potatoes.
+Place an empty baking sheet into the oven to heat while preparing the potatoes.

 In a large bowl, toss the potatoes with the olive oil, salt, pepper, garlic, and fresh herbs.

-Roast the potatoes for 20-25 minutes, stirring them once during the roasting.
+Roast the potatoes for 20-25 minutes stirring them once during roasting.

-I sincerely hope you’ve enjoyed today’s recipe for Roasted Baby Potatoes with Garlic & Fresh Herbs as much as I’ve enjoyed bringing it to you!
+I sincerely hope you’ve enjoyed today’s recipe for roasted baby potatoes with garlic and fresh herbs as much as I’ve enjoyed bringing it to you!